 You should inform your physician of any medications you are taking and if you have any kidney problems or allergies, especially to iodinated or gadolinium-based contrast materials.
 Also, inform your doctor about recent illnesses or other medical conditions.

 Some MRI examinations may require you to receive an injection of contrast into the bloodstream.
 Some of this contrast material is absorbed into the joint resulting in an indirect arthrogram.
 The radiologist or technologist may ask if you have asthma, or allergies of any kind, such as an allergy to iodine or x-ray contrast material, drugs, food, or environmental agents.
-However, the contrast material used for an MRI exam, called gadolinium, does not contain iodine and is less likely to cause side effects or an allergic reaction.
+However, the contrast material used for an MRI exam, called gadolinium, does not contain iodine and is much less likely to cause side effects or an allergic reaction.

 Tell the radiologist if you have any serious health problems or if you have recently had surgery.
 Some conditions, such as severe kidney disease, may prevent you from being given MRI or CT arthrogram contrast material.